DECODEproject/whitepaper/hardware_supports.md

 Deployability is key to ensure the adoption and success of DECODE.
 Therefore, the HUB must be easily available.
 The most available potential HUB is any commercial computer.
 According to Barcelona data-sheet 20171 the Household ICT penetration is 88.3 in 2015 (% on population 16 to 74 years with a computer at home).
 Despite most of commercial computers not being open source this is a viable alternative for promoting an early adoption.
 For scenarios where an embedded device with a small form factor is required, low cost open source single board computers (SBCs) are a good alternative for the DECODE HUB.

 #### Hardware security
 The need for privacy and confidentiality differ according to the use cases of the platform.
 For instance, noise quality data requires less security than biometric health-centered data that's being sent to a physician.
 This requires encryption on many different levels.
-To build trust in the platform, the DECODE needs to respond to the level of security each separate use case.
+To build trust in the platform, the DECODE hub needs to respond to the level of security for each separate use case.
 Software-based security means that access conditions can be hacked and logs can be tampered with.
 In addition, the data itself cannot be considered secure if left unprotected on a regular PC.

-For this reason the DECODE platform user should consider the adoption of hardware-based security when a higher level of confidentiality is required.
+For this reason the DECODE offers Participants the option to adopt hardware-based security when a higher level of confidentiality is required.
 The interaction with these security measures should be easy and effortless for the end-user.

 Potential hardware security features for the HUB:

 - **Multiple factor authentication:**
 The security protection provided by a single authentication method, e.g. a password, have proved to be weak.
 To make access conditions 		more secure, the system can ask for a multiple factor authentication.
 This could be the combination of a password with some token that the user have (like an RFID or BLE device) or  biometric data like fingerprint readers or voice recognition.
 - **Secure processors:**